Go to the Nature Institute’s home page

 The baseball and the bat are mostly empty space.
 Their solidity is an illusion created by the electromagnetic force field that binds their atoms together … We credit the home run to the batter, but the fundamental force responsible is electromagnetism (Ferris 1985).

 The picture we are invited to contemplate is one of atoms.
 Each atom consists of minuscule particles packed into an infinitesimally small nucleus.
 Added to these are even more minute electrons traversing enormous tracts of empty space as they orbit the nucleus at a vast distance.
-It is, we are told, the electromagnetic force binding the electrons to the atomic nucleus that deludes us into losing sight of all that empty space comprising nearly the whole of the individual atom, and therefore also nearly the whole of the bat and ball.
+It is, we are told, the electromagnetic force binding the particles together that deludes us into losing sight of all that empty space comprising nearly the whole of the individual atom, and therefore also nearly the whole of the bat and ball.

 But this is the picture that physicists labored throughout much of the twentieth-century to eradicate from our imaginations.
-For good reason: they well know that the erstwhile “particles” of atomic theory do not exist — not as bits of material stuff we can contrast with empty space, nor even as the “wave-packets” that are sometimes substituted in speech for the particles.
+For good reason: they well know that the erstwhile “particles” of atomic theory do not exist — not as bits of material stuff occupying discrete volumes of space that we can contrast with empty space.
 The only material stuff we are given in the universe is the sensible content of our perception.5

 Look at what is happening here.
 Ferris is trying to get us to doubt our perception of the material world.
-Yet he is doing so by asking us to imagine little bits of material stuff in the imperceptible atom.
-So, rather than discrediting our perception, he is in fact illustrating the impossibility of imagining a world without the contents of perception.
+Yet he is doing so by asking us to imagine imperceptible “particles” as if they were little bits of perceived material stuff.
+Rather than discrediting our perception, he is in fact illustrating the impossibility of imagining a world otherwise than in terms of perception.
 The only illusion is on his part: he is projecting the contents of perception into a theory-laden, falsely imagined, submicroscopic realm where in fact no perceptible content is given to us.

 To reinforce the point, listen to neuroscientist and philosopher, Paul Churchland, assuring us that our various forms of observation — sight, hearing, touch, and so on — are not to be trusted: